petyaracz/Racz2024rules/Readme.md

 scope, the rule’s confidence is steadily demoted.
 If the rule works well across the task, its confidence will increase.
 The rate of this increase / decrease is controlled by the parameter `learning rate`, which ranges between 0.5 and 25, with a .5 step.
-We fit the rule updater with two extra hyperparameters.
+We fit the rule updater MGL with two extra hyperparameters.
 These are (a) rule type ((i) updating both regular and irregular rules, (ii) updating regular rules only, (iii) updating irregular rules only) and (b) response type ((i) updating based